XGalilei/weekend-assignment-five/README.md

 # Project Name

-[Project Instructions](./INSTRUCTIONS.md), this line may be removed once you have updated the README.md

 ## Description

-The following
+The following app is a representation of a comment/feedback submission system

 Additional README details can be found [here](https://github.com/PrimeAcademy/readme-template/blob/master/README.md).